 Trip Grade: Moderately-Rigorous Touring

 We will be covering great distances by road during this journey.
 The roads are very good and the air-conditioned bus very comfortable.
 You will often be served cold water, tea and fruits along the way.
 We will make several rest stops (some will not be five star bathrooms and others will be in the beautiful wilderness).
-It is important to recognize the exhausting nature of some of the long driving days as well as some of the site visits where you might have to climb on uneven terrain and do some walks.
+It is important to recognize the exhausting nature of some of the long driving days as well as some of the site visits where you might have to walk on uneven terrain.
 Also, it is our responsibility to inform you that despite the immense progress in standard of accommodations over the last years, you might still encounter minor annoyances, such as leaky plumbing fixtures, or hot water interruptions in hotels.
 This will necessitate a flexible, tolerant attitude and a sense of humor.
 Women will be required to wear loose, ankle-length dresses with long sleeves or pants and tunic and have their hair covered with a scarf or shawl at all times when outside their hotel rooms.

 About your lecturer...
 Elena Dak was born in Venice in 1970 and has been working for more than 20 years for Kel12 tour Operator in Africa, Middle East and Central Asia and today is working for Spazidavventura and La forma del viaggio.
 She is deeply interested about nomadic peoples and often make research on them ( Touareg in Niger, Wodaabe in Tchad and Rabari in India).
 She is graduated from the University of Ca’ Foscari in Venice in Conservation of cultural heritage with ethnographic orientation.
 Now she is studying in Bicocca University to get the lmaster in cultural anthropology.
 She wrote 3 books: Io cammino con i nomadi" (Corbaccio editor 2016), “Sana’a e la notte" (Alpine Studio, 2012) and "La carovana del sale" (Corbaccio, 2007).
 She writes for Africa magazine and Erodoto108.
 She had a Ted Talk in Milan in October 2018.